+destroy a card, put the destroyed card in its owner's discard pile.
+Arrow Move one of your minions Place two +1 power counters on that minion.
 Move: This lets you move a card from one location to another.
 Moving a card does not count as playing it.
 Minion abilities do not happen when you move a card.
 Discard: When a card gets discarded, it goes to the discard pile of the player whose deck it came from, no matter who played or controlled it.

+Choose your minion.
+Discard any number of minion cards from your hand.
+For each minion discarded, place a +1 power counter on that minion.
 Ongoing: Most abilities happen and then they're over, or else they end at the end of the turn.
 Ongoing abilities are active for as long as they're around.

-Move one of your minion to another base.
+Extra: Normally, you can play one minion and one action each turn.
+A card that lets you play an extra minion or action lets you play an additional card of that type during that turn.
+You don't have to play the extra card right away, unless the extra card was gained by a Special ability.
 Play: You play a card when it's one of the free cards you get in step 2, or any time an ability specifically says that you're playing it.
-A card's

-Play an extra minion.

-Place a +1 power counter on it.

-ability happens when you play it.
+A card's ability happens when you play it.
 When cards are moved, placed, or returned, they're not being played, and their abilities don't happen.
 Return: This means that a card goes back where it came from.
 When a card returns from a base, discard attachments on that card.
 Special: Most abilities happen when you play a card.
 Special abilities happen at unusual times or in unusual ways.
 Special abilities might be on a card already in play or held in your hand.
 A card's ability will describe how it can be used.
 If you use a Special ability to play a card on your turn, it doesn't count as one of your free cards for that turn.